arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cloud-setup/cloud-setup.md

 ![Select Arduino](./assets/selectArduino.png)

 If this is your first time using the Arduino IoT Cloud you will be asked to download the **Arduino Create Agent**.
-The Create Agent is a piece of software that is necessary for your Arduino Board to communicate with your browser.
+The Create Agent is a piece of software that is necessary for your Arduino board to communicate with your browser.
 Download and install it by clicking on download and following the installation process.

 ![Arduino Create Agent](./assets/createAgent.png)